‘RHOA’ Kenya Moore Pulls A Gun On Trespassers At Moore Manor, Was One Of Them Her ‘Dangerous’ Ex BF Matt Jordan?

 Jordan was first arrested in March after a routine traffic stop uncovered an outstanding warrant.
 Police apprehended him twice in June for driving with a suspended license and failing to appear in court.
 Police arrested him in September after he yelled homophobic slurs out his car window.
 He was booked for disorderly conduct and felony obstruction.

 Of course, Jordan embarrassed himself during a recent episode of RHOA.
 Cameras caught him destroying Moore’s garage during a heated argument earlier this year.
-Jordan was not prosecuted for the damage but claims that Moore made it all up.
+Jordan was not prosecuted for the damage, but claims that Moore made it all up.

-In fact, Radar Online reports that Jordan took to social media and bashed Moore for lying about their relationship.
+In fact, Radar Online reported that Jordan took to social media and bashed Moore for lying about their relationship.
 “Please stop lying,” Jordan wrote.
 “The whole abusive boyfriend thing, I’ll let it play out even though I was totally against the whole idea in the first place.”

 Jordan and Moore called it quits following the blowout fight.
 While Moore remains a single woman, Jordan is currently dating Tiffany Maiyon.